RIAPS/riaps-integration/bbb-creation-files/README.md

 # Create RIAPS BBB Base Image (4GB)

+These are instructions on how the BBB Base image was created.

 ## Start with Ubuntu Pre-configured Image from Robert Nelson

 This work should be done on a Linux machine or VM.
 We are starting with a pre-configured BBB Ubuntu image and modifying it to add the RT Patch kernel and any other customizations needed for RIAPS.